Sober Living Homes and Halfway Houses Near Me

 - Must be actively involved in self-directed recovery program activities

-What’s the Difference Between Sober Living and Halfway Houses?
+What’s the Difference Between a Sober living Homes and Halfway Houses?

 - Chores such as keeping living space clean